Coming Up in 2020-21

 The process centers around silence.
 Trusting that the spirit is present within and among us, we weave into the sharing of our stories and experiences quiet space to sense that presence.
 Group members may offer a question or a reflection that comes out of our prayerful listening.
 At other times, silent prayer for the other will be the richest offering.

-If you feel you may be called to go deeper by discerning in community, or if you have questions and would like to know more, contact Lisa Richard or John Baker.
+If you feel you may be called to go deeper by discerning in community, or if you have questions and would like to know more, contact Lisa Richard.
 One group has already begun and meets on a monthly basis.
 Additional groups of three to five people may form at any time during the year when there is interest.

 One-on-One Spiritual Direction